 Safe Place Visualization for Inner Peace

-Visualization creates a mental safe haven, helping your brain link safety with calm.
-This helps you grow stronger against stress.
+Visualization may help create a mental safe haven, supporting your brain in linking safety with calm.
+This can foster resilience against stress.

 How to Practice: